A Century of Publishing Excellence

 Barry Hannah wins the PEN/Malamud.

-Black Cat is revived as the trade paperback imprint of Grove Atlantic.
+Black Cat is revived as the trade paperback original imprint of Grove Atlantic.

 Elfriede Jelinek wins the Nobel Prize in Literature.